fsaforo1/my-masters-degree-in-statistics/README.md

 ## Statistical Methods

-This was mostly a slightly refined version of undergrad statistical methods with little bit of design of experiments.
+This was mostly a slightly refined version of undergrad statistical methods with little bits of design of experiments.
 This class, I believe, was designed for grad students with little to no background in math/stats.
 For folks with some stats background, I highly recommend the resources below especially Dr. Cosma Shalizi's book, which is hands down, the best introductory stats book I have ever read.

-* [Advanced Data Analysisfrom an Elementary Point of View](https://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf) - Cosma Shalizi (Carnegie Mellon University)
+* [Advanced Data Analysis from an Elementary Point of View](https://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf) - Cosma Shalizi (Carnegie Mellon University)
 * [Statistical Methods: The Geometric Approach](https://www.springer.com/us/book/9780387975177?gclid=EAIaIQobChMIkP7_gPOv4gIVEpJbCh1A2gFMEAQYAiABEgIoqPD_BwE) - Alan Agresti (University of Florida)
 * [Applied Linear Models](https://mysite.science.uottawa.ca/rkulik/mat3378/mat3378-textbook.pdf) - Kutner et al.
 * [Design of Experiments](https://newonlinecourses.science.psu.edu/stat503/) - Penn State